bcaro/wifilightV2-doc/docs/en_US/index.md

 Given the variety of Tuya-compatible devices, it may be necessary to create custom commands.

-Create a new action / default command, give it a name and put the command Tuya in parameters.
+Create a new action / default command.
+Give an identical name and Id and put the command Tuya in parameters.
+Leave empty.
 Tuya commands are in JSON format and contain dps: {xxxxxx}.
 It is the xxxxxx that must be put in parameters.

 Examples:

-To lift a shutter: xxxxxx is &quot;1&quot;: &quot;1&quot;.
+To lift certain shutters: xxxxxx is &quot;1&quot;: &quot;1&quot; which is to put in parameters (use the double quotes of the key 3).

-To put plug 2 of a plug to on: xxxxxx is &quot;2&quot;: true.
+To put the plug n ° 2 of some plugs to one: xxxxxx worth &quot;2&quot;: true which is to put in parameters (to use the double quotation marks of the key 3).

+To turn off # 1 and # 2 of some plugs: xxxxxx is &quot;1&quot;: false, &quot;2&quot;: false which is to be set in parameters (use the double quotes on key 3).

-See the following paragraph for log interpretation.
+The following paragraph provides elements for interpreting wifilightV2 logs.
+-   Note that the device needs to return its state.
+-   In many cases there will be no state feedback if the commands added by default do not recover the dps.
+In this case it is possible to recover the state return by adding a custom command by specifying the dps as indicated in the following paragraph.
+-   It is therefore possible to mix custom commands by specifying the dps (next paragraph) or without specifying the dps.

 ## Custom device

-It is possible to create a fully custom device and not just a custom command as before.
+It is possible to create a fully custom device.
+Unlike custom commands, a custom device has no predefined command and everything must be configured for each command.
 The procedure requires that the device returns its state in the logs, otherwise there is no relief.

 ### Configuration
 -   disable all wifilightV2 devices except the one to be tested
--   configure the device (static IP address, LocalKey, Id, Hose App stopped)
+-   configure the device (static IP address, LocalKey, Id)
 -   check that the demon is running, otherwise start it
 -   configure wifilightV2 logs in debug mode
 -   clear the logs

 ### Retrieving information
--   press a device button (on, off, up, down, etc.) or on the Smart Live app
+-   press a device button (on, off, up, down, etc.) or wait for the device to return to its status or press a button on the Smart Live app (but in the latter it may prevent the return of status )
 -   find in the logs the passage that looks like this:

         Receive after decode :{devId:50701244cc50e37e9aff,dps:{"1":"off","101":true}}